 William Moseley (Cam Harrison), Poppy Drayton (Elizabeth), Loreto Peralta (Elle Harrison), Armando Gutierrez (Locke), Shirley MacLaine (Grandmother Elle), Jo Marie Payton (Lorene), Shanna Collins (Thora), Gina Gershon (Peggy Gene), Chris Yong (Ulysses), Tom Nowicki (Sid), Lexy Kolker (Granddaughter Lily), Claire Crosby (Granddaughter Rose)

 Like the 2017 film, this is not an actual adaptation of the Hans Christian Andersen fairytale but a film that merely appropriates its name.
-In fact, it did do so successfully that people assumed that its trailer was the one for the live-action remake of the Disney film – there are two trailers for the film floating about on YouTube and both have accrued 2.5 million views since their launch.
+In fact, it did do so successfully that people assumed that its trailer was the one for the live-action remake of the Disney film – there are two trailers for the film floating about on YouTube and both have accrued 2.5 million views since their launch at the time of writing this review.

 The Little Mermaid is a nicely made film.
 Debuting director Blake Harris only has a B-budget at his disposal but uses it well.
 The film makes the most of its colour and locations.
 This is not a work that travels too much out of being a nicely made average film but you do appreciate the sincerity with which it is made.